RedHatNordicsSA/ansible_azure_ee/README.md

 $ podman login <myAHurl>
 $ podman push <myAHurl>/ee-ansible-azure
 ```
-If you run a demo env without valid certificat, add "--tls-verify=false" to the podman statements.
+If you run a demo env without valid certificate, add "--tls-verify=false" to the podman statements.